Ghosts of Gotham

 April 12, 1930 cover by Theodore Haupt.

-Dubbed “hot jazz in stone and steel” by modernist architect Le Corbusier, the Chrysler Building’s gleaming spire beckoned the New Yorker’s E.B.
+Dubbed “hot jazz in stone and steel” by modernist architect Le Corbusier, the Chrysler Building’s gleaming spire beckoned The New Yorker’s E.B.
 White and real estate journalist David G. Bareuther (New York Sun) to its summit for a closer look…

 BARE BONES…The spire in place atop the Chrysler building, the dome awaiting its metal skin. (skyscraper.org)